magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/index.md

 -   [Project Structure][] - Learn about the project structure of your new project
 -   [Add a static route][] - Add a static route to your PWA Studio app
 -   [Modify the site footer][] - Learn how to modify existing components by modifying the site footer
--   [Using component props][] - Learn how to use props in your custom components
 -   [Manage state][] - Learn how to manage internal and global state in your components
 -   [Work with GraphQL][] - Learn how to work with GraphQL from Magento
 -   [Production launch checklist][] - Make sure your storefront is production ready with this checklist